Meme1079/PsychWiki/PsychWiki_Source/Psych Engine API/Transitioning to 0.7.0.md

 - The `variable` arguements should have `data.` followed by the variable name; Example: `data.variableNameHere`.

 Example:
-- Setters: `setPropertyFromClass('backend.GameOverSubstate', 'data.loopSoundName', 'your_song_name')`.
+- Setters: `setPropertyFromClass('backend.GameOverSubstate', 'data.loopSoundName', 'your_song_name')`
-- Getters: `getPropertyFromClass('backend.ClientPrefs', 'data.lowQuality')`.
+- Getters: `getPropertyFromClass('backend.ClientPrefs', 'data.lowQuality')`

 ### camFollowPos
 This is removed in this update, instead use `camGame.scroll`; Example: `getProperty('camGame.scroll.x')`.